 - Snake Oil Salesman: Professor Emil Burkiss is clearly a fraudulent quack whose course is a complete waste of time and money.
 The show is quite open about this, urging the gullible and easily-led to keep listening, and describing itself as "the first radio show exclusively designed for suckers."

 - Sound to Screen Adaptation: with a revised cast, including the return of Denise Coffey, LWT's End of Part One is essentially The Burkiss Way for television.
 Unfortunately it was badly scheduled.
-A DVD release is due November 2012.
+A DVD was released in November 2012.

 - Space Clothes: Mocked mightily in the shows Blake's 7 spoof: